This resource has been factchecked by policy experts, using the latest scientific research. Find all our sources linked below.

 - Nervous system impacts, including cognitive effects

-Far too many people in the US are breathing unhealthy air.
-According to the 2022 State of the Air Report, more than 63 million of us live in counties with a failing grade for air quality based on daily levels of particle pollution.
-Communities of color and low-income communities bear a disproportionate burden of the health harms of PM2.5, as they often live near pollution sources like high-traffic roads and heavily polluting industrial facilities.7 Babies, children, and pregnant people are especially vulnerable to the health harms of air pollution, in large part because little lungs are still developing.
-Older adults and people who spend a lot of time outside, like outdoor workers, are also at higher risk for adverse health impacts from PM2.5.
+Communities of color and economically disadvantaged communities bear a disproportionate burden of the health impacts from soot, as they often live near pollution sources like high-traffic roads and heavily polluting industrial facilities.
+Older adults, people with certain chronic health conditions, and people who spend a lot of time outside, like outdoor workers, are also at higher risk for adverse impacts from PM2.5.

 EPA's role in protecting people from particle pollution